 Smart Decisions When Financial Aid Isn't Enough

-Carefully consider alternatives: Calmly talk with your student about possible alternatives, even if he or she is obsessed with attending a particular college.
+Carefully consider alternatives: Calmly talk with your child about possible alternatives, even if they are obsessed with attending a particular college.
 Point out the short-term financial costs to the family and the long-term financial burden to the student of taking on this kind of debt load.
-Explore whether attending a community college or a public college for two years to take general education courses might make sense, so the student can request a transfer during the junior year to take courses in the selected major.
+Explore whether attending a community college or a public college for two years to take general education courses might make sense, so the student can request a transfer during their junior year to take courses in the selected major.

-Not all student loans are bad: Student loans can help bridge the gap, but the problem is that many students borrow the maximum amount of money available, and then spend it on non-education expenses.
-Do some calculations about how much you need to borrow, and then project your earnings after graduation to be sure that you will be able to repay those loans.
-If the numbers don’t add up, go back a few steps and start considering your alternatives again.
+Not all student loans are bad: Student loans can help bridge the gap, but the problem is that many students borrow the maximum amount of money available and then spend it on non-education expenses.
+Do some calculations about how much you need to borrow and then project your earnings after graduation to be sure that you will be able to repay those loans.
+If the numbers don’t add up, go back a few steps and start considering alternatives again.